"Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you." Ephesians 4:32

 While we often can become frustrated when others don’t see the world through the same lens we do, that is not God’s view.
 He sees every person as valuable and loved.
 When we approach those different from ourselves, we should view them as Christ does.
 God commands us to love others as he loves us in the Bible.
 John 13:34 says, “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.”
 Believers are called to a very high standard, which requires us to embody the love of Christ with our words and deeds.

 Father, as we navigate the divisive culture we are living in, help us to remember the power of your kindness.
 May those who need you find you through your love embodied in us.
-Give us patience to hear our neighbor, no matter how different they may be then ourselves.
-Let us remember that listening to others is a gift and it’s also not giving up our beliefs, it's just a way to show love and respond with wisdom and grace when the opportunity arises.
+Give us the patience to hear our neighbor, no matter how different they may be from ourselves.
+Let us remember that listening to others is a gift and it’s also not giving up our beliefs; it's just a way to show love and respond with wisdom and grace when the opportunity arises.
 Open the ears and hearts of those around us to see the church in a new light, a light that shines on your truth, love, grace, and kindness.
-Thank you that you loved us so much that you died for us.
+Thank you for loving us so much that you died for us.
 Amen.

 Photo Credit: ©GettyImages/coffeekai